nanoporetech/flappie/README.md

 (c) 2018 Oxford Nanopore Technologies Ltd.

 Flappie is distributed under the terms of the Oxford Nanopore Technologies, Ltd.
-License, v.
+Public License, v.
 1.0.
 If a copy of the License was not distributed with this file, You can obtain one at http://nanoporetech.com